HrishikeshVish/Fairpy/README.md

 ![Tensorflow](https://img.shields.io/badge/Tensorflow-2.7.0-orange?style=for-the-badge&logo=tensorflow)
 ![NLTK](https://img.shields.io/badge/NLTK-3.6.7-pink?style=for-the-badge&logo=python)

 Fairpy is an open source Toolkit for measuring and mitigating biases in large pretrained language models.
-It currently supports a wide range of bias detection tools and Bias Mitigation techniques along with interfaces for augmenting corpus, plugging in custom language models and extending the package to include new techniques
+It currently supports a wide range of bias detection tools and Bias Mitigation techniques along with interfaces for augmenting corpus, plugging in custom language models and extending the package to include new techniques.

+## Features

+- Bias Detection Methods
+  - Top K Overlap